Hobby–Eberly Telescope

 The telescope is named for former Texas Lieutenant-Governor Bill Hobby and for Robert E. Eberly, a Penn State benefactor.

 Three instruments are available to analyze the light from the targets.
 All three instruments are spectrographs.
 The instruments work at high, medium and low spectral resolution.
 The low-resolution spectrograph is housed at the prime focus, while the medium and high-resolution spectrographs reside in the basement and the light is fed into them via a fiber-optic cable.

 Since achieving first light in 1996, the telescope has been used for a wide variety of studies ranging from the Solar System to stars in our galaxy and studies of other galaxies.
 The telescope has been used successfully to find planets orbiting around other stars by measuring radial velocities as precisely as 1 m/s.
 Using the low-resolution spectrograph, the telescope has been used to identify Type Ia supernovae to measure the acceleration of the universe.
 The telescope has also been used to measure the rotation of individual galaxies.
 The telescope was upgraded for use in the Hobby–Eberly Telescope Dark Energy Experiment (HETDEX), which will provide the first observations to allow narrowing of the list of possible explanations for dark energy.
 Along with the new Visible Integral-Field Replicable Unit Spectrograph (VIRUS) to enable observations for the HETDEX project with 192 spectrographs.

-The Hobby–Eberly Telescope is operated by The University of Texas McDonald Observatory for a consortium of institutions which includes The University of Texas at Austin, Pennsylvania State University, Ludwig Maximilian University of Munich, and Georg August University of Göttingen.
+The Hobby–Eberly Telescope is operated by The University of Texas McDonald Observatory for a consortium of institutions which includes The University of Texas at Austin, Pennsylvania State University, LMU Munich, and Georg August University of Göttingen.